 In brief, Work Orders represent work you intend to do, and Invoices most commonly represent work you have done and need to be paid for.

 Another way to look at these two concepts, is that WOs are for scheduling and the assignment of work.
 Their ‘job’ is to insure that the work gets done in a timely fashion.
 Invoices, on the other hand, are for tracking payments.
 Their ‘job’ is to insure we get paid for the work we did and for products we provided.
+You can also look into Employee Retirement Income Security Act to know about this scheme in detail.

 This means that Schedule Books and Route Sheets look into work orders (WOs).
 Or, more accurately, uncompleted WOs.
 Good software allows you to see schedules for any day or week, for each tech, and just as important, a daily view into the work that didn’t get done yesterday and before.
 Well managed companies pay close attention to the work that remains uncompleted at days end, so it can be rescheduled.
 Scheduled work that is left undone for whatever reason, is essentially revenue lost.
 When a WO needs to be rescheduled, it is a simple matter of changing its date or tech.
 Again, this is easy and possible if invoices and WOs are kept separate.